 Academically, students can take advantage of small class sizes to have more interaction with their instructors.
 Since college is a fresh start, students with low high school grades or SAT or ACT scores can use this as an opportunity to overcome poor grades.

-Community college is also a great way to save money.
-According to College Board, the average cost of a year of tuition for a two-year community college is $3,440 compared to $9,410 for a four-year college.
+Attending community college is also a way to save money.
+According to College Board, the average annual resident tuition for two-year community colleges is $3,860 compared to $10,950 for four-year colleges.

 College Entrance Exams for Homeschoolers SAT or ACT Prep